cilium/cilium/README.md

    overlay network using encapsulation (VXLAN/Geneve).
- * **Load balancing:** Distributed load balancing for east-west traffic from application container to application container, e.g. implementation of Kubenretes services.
+ * **Load balancing:** Distributed load balancing for east-west traffic from application container to application container, e.g. implementation of Kubernetes services.
 North-south traffic to load balance external traffic, e.g. implementation of Kubernetes ingress.
 All load-balancing performed with direct server return (DSR) by default for improved performance.
  * **Troubleshooting:** Built-in troubleshooting tools providing an alternative